Studying the factors of addiction

 Marijuana addiction focus

-The National Institute on Drug Abuse has awarded Dr. Filbey substantial grants to study how genetic and environmental factors predict or increase the chances of marijuana addiction.
+The National Institute on Drug Abuse awarded Dr. Filbey’s Lab substantial grants to study how genetic and environmental factors predict or increase the chances of marijuana addiction.
+The research has been published and covered by numerous publications.

 “Despite the long history of cannabis use, we still know very little about its effects on the brain.
 It is the most widely used illegal substance in the United States, contributing to marijuana dependence being the most prevalent of all illicit drug dependencies,” Dr. Filbey said.